 - 2018: Emily Chazen '18 (First Cope)

 - 2018: Lauren Benedetto '18 (Second Cope)

 Haverford offers two fellowships for graduating seniors and alumni with plans to pursue graduate study.

 Applications open in early spring of each year, and awardees must enroll in their graduate program that same fall.
 The value of these fellowships is set annually by the Board of Managers and varies year to year.

 Established in 1899 by Clementine Cope, granddaughter of Thomas P. Cope, member of the Board of Managers from 1830 to 1849.
 The fellowship is to "assist worthy and promising graduates of Haverford College in continuing their studies at Haverford College or at some other institute, in this country or abroad, approved by the Board of Managers."

 Students and alumni applying to a master’s or doctoral program in any discipline are eligible for the Cope Fellowship.
+Availability of other financial assistance for graduate study is a factor of consideration.
 Two recipients, designated as the First and Second Cope Fellows, are selected by the faculty each May.

 Cope Fellowship Past Recipients

 Established in 1964 by two anonymous friends "in recognition of the scholarly attainments of Augustus Taber Murray, a distinguished alumnus of Haverford College of the Class of 1885."

 The fellowship is for further study in English literature or philology, the classics, or German literature or philology toward the degree of Doctor of Philosophy or its future equivalent.
 Only unmarried students are eligible.
 Further considerations are the candidate's promise of success in graduate work and the availability of other financial assistance in the proposed field of study.